livgust/macovidvaccines.com/README.md

 ### Prettier

-Prettier is installed as a dependency and will run a check automatically before every `git commit`.
-There are also extensions you can use to run Prettier on save within your IDE.
-To run prettier locally, run the following command or see the [Prettier Docs](https://prettier.io/docs/en/index.html):
+Prettier is "an opinionated code formatter."
+It is installed as a dependancy and will automatically check your code before every `git commit` (a pre-commit hook is installed via husky).

+You can run Prettier within your IDE, such as automatically when saving.
+See the [Prettier Docs](https://prettier.io/docs/en/index.html).

+To run Prettier manually, which will rewrite your code in its style:

 ```sh
 npx prettier --write ./src